 – Helmet-mounted display system

 On the other hand, if you’re looking for a more versatile fighter jet that can perform a variety of missions, then the F-35 Lightning is the better choice.
-It has advanced technology that allows it to perform a wide range of missions, and its stealth capabilities make it difficult to detect as well.
+It has advanced technology that allows it to perform a wide range of missions, and its stealth capabilities also make it difficult to detect.